flock-community/kmapper/README.md

 ### Generated Code

 The plugin automatically generates the mapping implementation at compile time, replacing the `mapper` function call with the actual object construction code.

+### IDE Support

+The K2 Kotlin IntelliJ plugin supports running third party FIR plugins in the IDE, but this feature is hidden behind a flag.

+To enable it, do the following:

+- Enable K2 Mode for the Kotlin IntelliJ plugin.
+- Open the Registry
+- Set the kotlin.k2.only.bundled.compiler.plugins.enabled entry to false.